AFDM: Evolving OFDM Towards 6G+: On the Compatibility of AFDM over OFDM

 \subsection{MIMO Extension of OFDM and AFDM Signal Models}

-Given the above, the \ac{MIMO} signal model of \ac{OFDM} and \ac{AFDM} can be easily obtained by a block-wise application of the modulator and the demodulator to a stacked model, which translates to replacing the \ac{SISO} channel part in \eqref{eq:MIMO_vec_FDFD} with the effective channel model including the modulator operations, i.e., Trivially, the channel structure exhibits the same per-block interference characteristics as in the \ac{SISO} case, but with the corresponding antenna response coefficients across antennas.
+The \ac{MIMO} signal model of \ac{OFDM} and \ac{AFDM} follows from a block-wise application of the modulator and demodulator to a stacked model, replacing the \ac{SISO} channel part in \eqref{eq:MIMO_vec_FDFD} with the effective channel including the modulator operations, i.e., Trivially, the channel structure exhibits the same per-block interference characteristics as in the \ac{SISO} case, but with the corresponding antenna response coefficients across antennas.